OHDSI/TheBookOfOhdsi/Cohorts.md

 ### Connecting to the database

 We first need to tell R how to connect to the server.
-[CohortMethod](https://ohdsi.github.io/CohortMethod/) uses the [DatabaseConnector](https://ohdsi.github.io/DatabaseConnector/) package, which provides a function called `createConnectionDetails`.
+We will use the [DatabaseConnector](https://ohdsi.github.io/DatabaseConnector/) package, which provides a function called `createConnectionDetails`.
 Type `?createConnectionDetails` for the specific settings required for the various database management systems (DBMS).
 For example, one might connect to a PostgreSQL database using this code:

 ```r